How to manage pain: tips from a CenterWell Pharmacy pharmacist

 Treating mild to moderate pain

-Aspirin (Bayer®), ibuprofen (Motrin®) and naproxen (Aleve®) are OTC non-steroidal anti-inflammatory drugs (NSAIDs) that can be used to treat mild to moderate pain with an inflammatory component—think muscle sprains or tendonitis.
+- Aspirin (Bayer®), ibuprofen (Motrin®) and naproxen (Aleve®) are OTC non-steroidal anti-inflammatory drugs (NSAIDs) that treat mild to moderate pain with an inflammatory component—think muscle sprains or tendonitis.

-Prescription muscle relaxants like cyclobenzaprine can be used to treat muscle spasms.
+- Prescription muscle relaxants like cyclobenzaprine treat muscle spasms.

 Treating severe pain

-Severe pain is disabling and may need to be treated with opioid pain relievers such as codeine, morphine or hydrocodone.
-Opioids are often prescribed temporarily for acute pain following an injury or surgery but can also be used for chronic conditions like cancer or rheumatoid arthritis.⁷
+Severe pain is disabling and may need to be treated with opioid pain relievers such as morphine, hydrocodone or oxycodone.
+Opioids are often prescribed temporarily for acute pain following an injury or surgery but can also be used for chronic conditions like cancer.⁴

-Opioid medications are highly addictive, which is why it’s important to take them as prescribed by your healthcare provider.⁸ If you’re prescribed an opioid medication, you should work with your care team to establish realistic expectations about your pain relief goals.
+Opioid medications are highly addictive, so taking them as prescribed by your healthcare provider is important.⁴ If you’re prescribed an opioid medication, you should work with your care team to establish realistic expectations about your pain relief goals.

 Finding relief

-Keep a log of your pain so you can share how often it happens.
+- Keep a log of your pain to share how often it happens.

-Tell your provider where your pain is and be specific.
+- Tell your healthcare provider where your pain is and be specific.

 Disclaimer: This material is provided for informational use only and should not be construed as medical advice or used in place of consulting a licensed medical professional.
 You should consult your doctor to determine what is right for you.